rjpbonnal/bioruby-gem/doc/biogem-hacking.md

     end
 ```

-where original_project_name is a method of jeweler.
+Here, original_project_name is a method of jeweler.
 The main thing to note is that you
-can create your own helpers - they are available in the erb based templates.
+can create your own helpers - they are available in the erb based templates when they
+exist in the Jeweler name space.